trezor/trezor-firmware/docs/ci/jobs.md

 ## Test

-### core device ui test
+### core device test

-UI tests for Core.
+Device tests with UI report for Core.
 See artifacts for a comprehensive report of UI.
 See [tests/ui-tests](../tests/ui-tests.html#reports) for more info.

 ### hardware core regular device test